Have you tried Nashville Hot Chicken yet?

 - In a medium bowl, whisk the milk eggs and hot sauce until combined.
 In another medium bowl, whisk together the flour and 2 tsp salt.

 - Rinse the crabs and then pat dry.
 Dredge the crab in the milk mixture, then dip in the flour.
 Dip again in the milk mixture, then in the flour once more.
 Be sure to shake off the excess after each step.

 - Fry the crabs in small batches.
 I do 1-2 at a time.
 Fry them until golden brown, about 2-3 minutes on each side.
 Remove from the fryer and place on a baking rack over a baking sheet.

 - To make the hot coating, melt the butter or crisco in a heat proof bowl.
-Add the cayenne pepper, ¾ tsp salt, 1 tsp black pepper, paprika, and garlic powder.
+Add the cayenne pepper, brown sugar, ¾ tsp salt, 1 tsp black pepper, paprika, and garlic powder.
 Whisk together until well combined.

 - Baste the hot mixture over each side of the crabs.
 Garnish with pickles and white bread.
 Serve immediately.